akbariffianto/pokemon-analysis/README.md

 ## Features
 - Legendary vs Non-Legendary Pokemon:
-    -Count and visualize the number of legendary and non-legendary Pokemon.
+    - Count and visualize the number of legendary and non-legendary Pokemon.

--Pokemon Attributes Analysis:
+- Pokemon Attributes Analysis:
-    -Find Pokemon with the highest and lowest HP, Attack, Defense, Sp.
+    - Find Pokemon with the highest and lowest HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, and Speed.

--Generation Distribution:
+- Generation Distribution:
-    -Visualize the distribution of Pokemon across different generations.
+    - Visualize the distribution of Pokemon across different generations.

--Type Analysis:
+- Type Analysis:
-    -Analyze and visualize Pokemon types, including Type 1 and Type 2, and find Pokemon with the highest total stats for combined types.
+    - Analyze and visualize Pokemon types, including Type 1 and Type 2, and find Pokemon with the highest total stats for combined types.

 ## Analysis